Onychomycosis cure with home remedy - Yes, there is a

 I have personally cure two nails on my left foot within 6 months of using the treatment below.
 I had two nails affected by onychomycosis for a period of 4 years, and no pharmaceutical prescription ointment or cream was effective.
 I did not take oral antifungal medications since I did not with to expose my body to liver harming drugs.

-Natural onychomycosis cure
+Natural onychomycosis cure or treatment

 I have come across an inexpensive onychomycosis treatment that works really well in the majority of people and has no side effects.
 This treatment is effective, but takes time.
 Follow all of these suggestions if you wish to get rid of, or limit the growth, of your fungal infection.
 For a page that updates this treatment more frequently and gives more specific details, see nail fungus.